Corporate Bodies: Problems Associated With Access Points and Cross-References

 References do help alleviate some of the complexities of corporate body cataloguing, and an entire section of AACR2 rules (26.3) was written to help in the collocation function.
 A major difference between choosing access points for persons and corporate bodies is that persons are entered under their latest name if a name change occurs, with early variations linked through references.
 However, corporate bodies have a new heading established for each name and "that heading is used for works by or about the body when it had that name" (Swanson 1990,47).
 References are also used to link the earlier and later names of a corporate body.

-If a name is found on a title page that is different from the one most commonly identified with a corporate body, a see reference must be used to connect the variant name to the authorized heading (Clack 1990,123).
-For example, the cataloguer finds the name Robert Marlin and Associates on the title page of a monograph, but finds other forms of the name elsewhere in the work, such as Bob Marlin and Associates, or Bob Marlin & Associates.
-That person would have to confirm the form used by the company in official items issued by it, and the same holds true if spelling variations are found.
-In addition, some corporate bodies use more than one form of their official name to complicate the lives of library workers.
+If a name found on a title page is different from the one most commonly identified with a corporate body, a see reference is required to connect the variant name to the authorized heading (Clack 1990,123).
+For example, the cataloguer finds the name Robert Marlin and Associates on the title page of a book, but finds other forms of the name elsewhere in the work, such as Bob Marlin and Associates, or Bob Marlin & Associates.
+That person would have to confirm the form used by the company in official documents.
+The same holds true if spelling variations are found.
+Additionally, some corporate bodies use more than one form of their official name to complicate the lives of cataloguers.
 AACR2 advises using the name presented formally, or the predominate form of the name in question (AACR2 1988,444).

-If differences in the name result in it appearing in a different language, then one must "use the form in the official language of the body" (AACR2 1988,445).
-For example, use Societe historique franco-americaine, not Franco-American Historical Society (AACR2 1988,445).
-There is a group of special rules that handle all the possible problems that can occur with variant names resulting from a language change.
-These rules for variant names apply equally to conventional names, religious orders and societies, governments, conferences, congresses, meetings, and local churches -- and advise using the best known conventional form of the name.
-In the case of governments, the conventional name is the geographic name of the area over which the government controls (AACR2 1988,448).
+If differences in the name result in it appearing in a different language, then one should "use the form in the official language of the body" (AACR2 1988,445).
+For example, use Societe Historique Franco-Americaine, not Franco-American Historical Society (AACR2 1988,445).
+A group of special rules handle all the various problems that can occur with variant names resulting from a language change.
+The rules for variant names apply equally to conventional names, religious orders and societies, governments, conferences, congresses, meetings, and local churches.
+All advise using the best known conventional form of the name.
+In the case of governments, the conventional name is the geographic name of the area the government controls (AACR2 1988,448).
 Examples would be to use Massachusetts instead of Commonwealth of Massachusetts, or to replace Town of Arlington with Arlington.
-Remember, cataloguing is creating access points that show relationships amongst items.
+Remember, cataloguing is creating access points that show relationships between items.

 It means that the heading for the same name in different records is always the same so that bibliographic records for all works by and about the same person or emanating from the same corporate body can be displayed together (Wynar 1992,20).